-Updated on March 20, 2025 01:30:54 PM
+Updated on April 05, 2025 04:34:59 PM

-Sound recording copyright is an essential procedure that protects creators in the music business from piracy of their work and their unauthorized reproduction.
+Sound recording copyright is an essential procedure that protects creators from piracy of their work and their unauthorized reproduction.
 This guide will explain each step one needs to go through, what documents to supply, and legal requirements to fulfill in order to register a copyright.
 It will also assess the valuable privileges that come with protection of copyright on sound recordings, more so the rights to distribute, perform right and license the musical work, as well as sue for violation.
 By understanding this process, it remains important for creators to protect their work and its authors receive adequate compensation.

 Copyright Registration Certificate